The Missing Macro

 The dancers I work with have seen a similar physical response to adjusting their macronutrient intake to include more healthy fats.

-Evaluate your meals.
+Evaluate your current meals.

 When you think about your usual daily meal plan, assess whether there’s a focus on one macronutrient over another — specifically, if you’re avoiding fat.
 Some dancers get caught up in the numbers and fear that since fat has more calories per gram, it will make you fat.